 In agreement with faculty of designated course, the Course Director or Program Coordinator will develop a draft evaluation of the course, including several measures and methods aligned with the course objectives, according to the institutional guidelines.
 The guidelines will be shared with all appropriate teaching faculty in the designated course, with an explanation of how the guidelines represent the content that faculty are accountable for teaching.
-Faculty members are invited to collaborate with Course Director or Program Coordinator in modifying or creating new assessment methods.
+Faculty members are invited to collaborate in modifying or creating new assessment methods.
 The corresponding Curriculum Committee approves the evaluation, distribution and components of each course.
 Course Director or Program Coordinator maintains final authority over design and inclusion of assessment measures and methods for the course.